mollywilliams/grace-notes.github.io/_topics/beatitudes.md

 There is woe to those who laugh, because if they laugh at divine discipline and while they are out of fellowship they will have little motive to confess.

-* [Hebrews 12:5] (https://www.biblegateway.com/passage/?search=Hebrews+12%3A5), “_and you have forgotten the exhortation which is addressed to you as sons, ‘My son, do not regard lightly the discipline of the Lord, nor faint when you are reproved by Him;’_”
+* Hebrews 12:5, “_and you have forgotten the exhortation which is addressed to you as sons, ‘My son, do not regard lightly the discipline of the Lord, nor faint when you are reproved by Him;’_”

 Mourning and feelings of guilt after the restoration of fellowship are illegitimate and should be all left behind.

-**_The third blessing_**: "_Blessed are the humble, because they will inherit the earth_" is found in [Matthew 5:5] (http://www.biblegateway.com/passage/?search=Matthew+5%3A5).
+**_The third blessing_**: "_Blessed are the humble, because they will inherit the earth_" is found in Matthew 5:5.

 This really denotes the ability to solve problems without violence or angry reaction, but to solve the problems really and truly through the use of Bible doctrine in the soul.